buddhike/buddhike.github.io/content/posts/golang-channels.md

 ## Reading from closed channels
 An attempt to write to a closed channel results in a panic.
-However, reading from a closed channel has a different behaviour.
+However, reading from a closed channel has a more forgiving behaviour.
 Consequently, if we have an event loop written without a guard, the goroutine will end-up in a tight loop.